jubetz/cldemo-netq2/README.md

            -- apache_web.2.ao5423a8lea294mpli2qv6i0p -- server03 -- leaf03
 ```

 Now, still on server03, run the Docker "hello world" example to create and destroy a container.
 `sudo docker run --name test hello-world`

 And view the changes to the container environment
 `netq server03 show docker container changes`

-You will see `apache_web` (with trailing characters) from the Docker Swarm, `cumulus-roh` the routing on the host container and `test` the container we just created and destroyed.
+You will see `apache_web` from the Docker Swarm, `cumulus-roh` the routing on the host container and `test` the container we just created and destroyed.

 To view changes to Docker Swarm we can change the number of nodes `apache_web` is running on.
 From **server01** run:
 `sudo docker service scale apache_web=2`

 This will change the environment from 3 apache_web containers to two.